 In short, the government appears to be reverting to a familiar policy toolbox.
 Unfortunately, the economy is now less responsive to stimulus measures focused on infrastructure and investment than it was during the global economic crisis of 2008.
 Nor do these measures address the corrosive risks posed by middle class disenchantment.
 University graduates who have suffered China’s intensely competitive exam system for the prize of white-collar work will not want construction jobs or factory work.
 Their job prospects have been dimmed by tight regulatory curbs that triggered layoffs in more desirable sectors, such as technology firms, finance and real estate.

-The government might be able to stabilize the economy though more stimulus, but it will be at the expense of efforts to de-risk the financial sector and boost productivity growth.
+The government might be able to stabilize the economy through more stimulus, but it will be at the expense of efforts to de-risk the financial sector and boost productivity growth.
 The biggest lift the government could give to growth would be to phase out ultra-stringent Covid control measures and fully reopen the economy.
 That seems to be unlikely to happen before sometime in 2023, at best.